codesharedot/bitcoin-gold-price/README.md

-# monero price
+# cardano price

-Gets the monero price with Python (from JSON).
+Gets the cardano price with Python (from JSON).

 https://pythonbasics.org